Encrypting Custom Pop!_OS Install

 The issue #

-Pop!_OS gives the option to encypt the drive.
+Pop!_OS gives the option to encrypt the drive.
 However this is if you go with the default option.
 Which erases the whole drive and puts Pop!_OS on it.
 This is not good if you’re dual booting or have some other partitions you want to keep.
 Luckily it’s not too hard to setup using LUKS.

-Set up your custom partitons #
+Set up your custom partitions #

 Use Gparted to setup the boot and root partition.
 Know the partition to encrypt.
-You want to leave the boot partition unencrypted.
-In this example I’ll pretend the partition I want to encrypt is /dev/sdx, where x is some number.

 Format partition with LUKS #